HNx1/pyStats/README.md

 - Lightweight implementations of various statistical learning methods, using as close to pure python as possible
-- We focus on classifier methods mostly as they tend to be slightly more complex in implementation than the regression equivalent.
+- We focus on classifier methods.

 ## List of methods to date